Individuals in the following categories will rely on clinical supervision for registration purposes:

 Directed Learning Activities in Providing Clinical Supervision

-Members are encouraged to approach CRPO’s requirements with the intent of developing competence toward ensuring the richest possible experience for supervisees and cultivating their own practice as a supervisor.
-For instance, members should draw from the variety of activities that comprise directed learning (i.e. course work, supervised practice as a clinical supervisor, individual/peer/group learning, and independent study that includes structured readings) as a way of being exposed to and incorporating emerging best practices into the supervisory relationship.
+To improve their range and competence in providing effective clinical supervision, registrants should draw from a variety of activities that comprise directed learning (i.e. course work, supervised practice as a clinical supervisor, individual/peer/group learning, and independent study that includes structured readings) as a way to become exposed to and incorporate emerging best practices.

 Back to top